izancode/student-portal-frontend/README.md

 # Error & Warning To Solve

 1. react_jsx-dev-runtime.js?v=be7a7dcb:64 Warning: Each child in a list should have a unique "key" prop.
+Solved Now ✔

+# Created Page Feauture Function

+1. Login Page Ui
+2. Signup Page
+   - Student
+     - Use Redux to store Signup Data in a Store
+     - Using Redux Updated data on MongoDB Atlas Thru API - Student Form
+   - Faculty

+- Backend Error Show on Frontend
+  With the help of nodejs Api i extract the error message in redux thunk then and also with help of unwrapResult function i used that error in from in formik and also set error in formik schema with setFieldError
+- Image Will Goes To cloudinary and that url comes into backend data
+- Faculty Form backend + Backend